Keywords from D to P

 }

-: Defines that a function is implemente inline an with this identifier the function will be only inserted once per translation unit.
+• inline: Defines that a function is implemented inline an with this identifier the function will be only inserted once per translation unit.
 If the function is implemented inline without the specifier, the compiler add it automatically.
+Since C++17, inline can also be used for variables.
 For example.
 See: cppreference/inline

 C++